atelili/2BiVQA/README.md

 ```

-To train your own spatial pooling model:
+To train your own spatial pooling model on other image datasets:

 ```python
 python spatial_train.py [-h] [-p number of patches] [-b batch_size]